 Faisal Al Yafai

-Faisal Al Yafai is the executive editor of New Lines.
+Faisal Al Yafai is International Editor at New Lines magazine.
 He is a journalist, playwright, and partner at Hildebrand Nord.
 He was previously an investigative journalist for The Guardian in London and a documentary journalist for the BBC, and has reported from across the Middle East, from Eastern Europe, Russia and Indonesia.
-He was one of the founding editors of New Lines.
+He was part of the magazine’s launch team.

 Latest from Faisal Al Yafai